rackerlabs/docs-developer-blog/_posts/2018-04-13-Unlocking-new-capabilities-with-Syntribos-0.5.1.md

       }
     }

-Using the `meta.json`, the template now looks like the following example:
+Using the `meta.json` file, the template now looks like the following example:

     POST /v2/images HTTP/1.1
     X-Auth-Token: |token|